PixiEditor/PixiEditor/src/PixiEditor.ChangeableDocument/Changeables/Graph/Nodes/CreatingNode.md

 Creating new textures without managing them properly will lead to memory leaks, performance issues, visual glitches and unexpected crashes.

 Use `RequestTexture` method, it handles node texture caching and management.

+2. For the love of god, DO NOT USE `SetPixel` and `GetPixel` methods on textures, they are slow and should be avoided at all costs.